hartenfels/Commit-Rater/presentations/paper/review.md

 ~~Overall the research questions are good but i am missing the point why the excursion is moving to sentiment analysis.
 Although its very clear that the personal mood contributes largely to the commit message i think describing this aspect would improve this section even more.~~ Er hat den Teil anscheinend nicht verstanden und ich würde ihn so lassen

 ### Methodology
 - Why were especially those repos chosen and how is the level of awareness measured for authors of each repository?

-Giving an example of a certain commit message and why its bad or good practice would improve this section.
+- ~~Giving an example of a certain commit message and why its bad or good practice would improve this section.~~ Beispiele jetzt in introduction

 - Data synthesis: Describing more in detail why those chosen criterias benefit the RQ1 to obtain a good commit would improve this chapter even more.
 The chosen criterias are good and are well described why they were chosen.